Why is ‘Irreversible’ still shocking 15 years later?

 The credits sequence only adds to the discomfort

 The iconic opening sequence of Irreversible was designed to throw audiences into a tailspin before they’d even encountered the movie’s first burst of violence.
 Featuring a vigorous, roving camera as it spins & flips a city street while vertical credits slope and fall off the screen, the sequence is a woozy sensory attack that makes viewers feel instantly distressed.

 The most galling rape scene in cinema history

 In the fifteen years since the movie was released, few scenes in cinema have caused quite as much uproar as that in which Alex (Bellucci) is violently assaulted on screen for nine long minutes.

-As well as being incredibly graphic, the outrageous sequence also reveals the assailant’s erect penis (added digitally in post-production) following the assault, and ends with a brutal physical attack in which Alex’s head is repeatedly smashed against the floor.
+As well as being incredibly graphic, the outrageous sequence also reveals the assailant’s erect member (added digitally in post-production) following the assault, and ends with a brutal physical attack in which Alex’s head is repeatedly smashed against the floor.
 As the backwards narrative continues to unfurl, we also discover Alex was pregnant at the time, adding another layer of bilious discomfort to the movie.